NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Nemhaith.md

     desc: " (aura,divine,void) 10 feet.
 4d6 void damage DC 36 Fortitude check save"

   - name: "[[Creature Family Ability Glossary/(Ghost) Rejuvenation|Rejuvenation]]"
-    desc: " (divine) Destroying the ritual object or place used in the nemhaith's creation destroys the nemhaith, freeing its bound spirits to move on to the afterlife.\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
+    desc: " (divine) Destroying the ritual object or place used in the nemhaith's creation destroys the nemhaith, freeing its bound spirits to move on to the afterlife.\n* * *\n\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
 A ghost can be permanently destroyed only if someone determines the reason for its existence and sets right whatever prevents the spirit from resting."

 attacks:
   - name: ""